jarokaz/tpu-gke-sandbox/README.md

 | v4-4096| tpu-v4-podslice | 8x16x16 | ct4p-hightpu-4t | 512 | 4 |

 The Terraform configuration can be applied directly with the `terraform` CLI.
-Additionally, we have provided a **Cloud Build** configuration - `env_setup/cloudbuild.provision.yaml` - that, in addition to applying the Terraform configuration, installs the **JobSet** and **Kueue** APIs and configures Kueue resources.
+We have also provided a **Cloud Build** configuration - `env_setup/cloudbuild.provision.yaml` - that, in addition to applying the Terraform configuration, installs the **JobSet** and **Kueue** APIs and configures Kueue resources.
 We recommend using **Cloud Build** to provision and configure the environment in a single step.

 Before running **Cloud Build** you need to update the following environment variables to reflect your environment